priyanshubhatia1310/DataAnalyst_Intership_Projects/Readme.md

 need for data-driven insights to understand the spread of the virus.
 As a data analyst, you have been tasked with analyzing a CORONA VIRUS dataset to derive meaningful insights and present your findings.

-Description of each column in dataset:
+Description of each column in dataset:-

 1. Province: Geographic subdivision within a country/region.
 2. Country/Region: Geographic entity where data is recorded.